UraharaKisuke-NGS/Guilded-Community-Rules/README.md

 # Guilded-Community-Rules
 Server rules and whatnot
 1: Treat others with respect.
-If you're going to argue, keep it civil.
+If you're going to argue, keep it civil.\n
 2: No illegal, malicious, hateful, or NSFW content
 3: Try to keep cursing to a minimum if at all possible.
 4: No spamming or YELLING-IN-TEXT (see rule 1)